sagemath/trac_to_gh/Issue 2053.md

 # Issue 2053: creating symbolic matrices is insanely slow

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2053

 Original creator: was